Updated: Mar 24

 Teresa Legierska: This is the result of my research, I know that a painted group of people has a different effect on the viewer than painting one lonely figure.
 It evokes different feelings, it moves content related to our emotions when we are among others.
 For example, it talks about relationships and cooperation.
 Within my own style, I am looking for the best solutions to express what is in my heart when I start a painting.

 YV: By visiting your exhibition at least once, the viewer can easily recognize Legierska's unique melancholic style.
-Will you still stick to this style in your work, or will you leave room for experimentation?
+Would you stay with this style, or would you leave room for experimentation?

 Teresa Legierska: I don't plan to change my style, but I want to develop.
 That is why I think that changes will come slowly, but more within the composition, maybe some simplifications.
 When it comes to the themes of the works, or this melancholic atmosphere, I feel authentic in it and I am not planning a revolution.
 What kind of artist will I be in a dozen or so years ... hard to say.
 Nothing is stable in life.
 Curiosity about how I will develop keeps me painting.